rizvifazi/Java/Claude/Rest API.md

-Certainly!
-I'll guide you through creating a Spring Boot REST API for a Coffee domain class.
-We'll go step by step, providing code snippets and explanations for each part.
-Let's get started!

 Step 1: Set up the project

 First, we need to set up a new Spring Boot project.
 You can do this using Spring Initializer (https://start.spring.io/) or your preferred IDE.
 Make sure to include the following dependencies: